NASA-AMMOS/aerie-simple-model-power/README.md

 ./gradlew build --refresh-dependencies # Outputs 'build/libs/demosystem.jar'
 ```

-You can deploy Aerie on your local machine by first opening Docker Desktop and then you can start the Aerie services using the following command:
+You can deploy Aerie on your local machine by first opening Docker Desktop and then you can start the Aerie services using the following command in Terminal:

 ```sh
 docker compose up